 Patrick has, over the years told different stories about Heaven.
 He surprised Lisa one day when he randomly asked: “Do you know that you have a relative that no one talks about?”
 Patrick claimed that he had met a tall, thin, brown haired, brown eyed man in Heaven before he was born.
 That he was called “Billy the Pirate” and he had been killed by his stepfather.
 Lisa asked her mother about the story and learned that her mother’s oldest sister had a son named Billy that was killed by his stepfather three years before Lisa was born.
 It was his wild nature that had earned him his nickname of Billy the Pirate.

-The story above can be found in greater detail within the book, Return to Life: Extraordinary Cases of Children Who Remember Past Lives written by Jim B. Tucker, M.D.
+The story above can be found in greater detail in the book, Return to Life: Extraordinary Cases of Children Who Remember Past Lives written by Jim B. Tucker, M.D.
 The book details numerous stories of which some are resolved and some are unresolved.
 Those are the terms that are used to describe if the research into the story verified the facts, or not.
-It seems that some children begin to forget any past life around the age of five, therefore, Dr Jim Tucker spends a lot of time speaking with and listening to very young children.
+It seems that some children begin to forget any past life around the age of five, therefore, Dr. Jim Tucker spends a lot of time speaking with and listening to very young children.

 Reincarnation means that there is another life to live after this one ends.
 Christians can have a hard time believing in it.
 Buddhists believe in it immensely, and those that believe in Karma understand that it can bring you a pleasant life in the future, or one full of misery and hardship.
 Any belief that encourages humans to think, and act in a positive loving manner is good in my books.
 I find it an interesting idea that I might have the chance to live again and live better, to give and receive more love.